systemslibrarian/news-summarizer-api/README.md

 News Summarizer API
-This is a simple FastAPI application that fetches top headlines related to "AI news" using the News API and summarizes them using the OpenAI API.
+This is a simple FastAPI application that fetches top headlines related to "AI news" using the GNews API and summarizes them using the OpenAI API.

 Features
 Fetches top news headlines on a specific topic.